eficode-academy/rf-advanced-web-katas/exercises/08-execute-javascript.md

 <br />

-When we run our test, we can see that the slider is automatically moved to the correct value.
+When we run our test, we can see that the slider is automatically moved to the correct position.
 However, the label doesn't change.
 This might cause trouble, but we should test our solution if it works.
 The only way to test it is to submit our form and validate the outcome.